 Additional costs

-You must provide documents (evidence) for your BIG registration.
+You need to provide documents (evidence) for your BIG registration.
 These are documents that prove that there are no foreign jurisdictional restrictions or criminal convictions against you.
-A fee is often charged for obtaining this evidence.
+A fee is often charged for requesting these documents.
 These fees vary per country.

 Costs for translating the documents

-If your documents are in a language other than Dutch or English, you must also have the documents translated by an official translator.
+If your documents are in a language other than Dutch or English, you need to have the documents translated by an official translator.
 There are also costs associated with this.
 Read more about translation.

 Registration costs for specialist diploma

 Would you also like to have your specialist diploma registered?
 Then there are also costs involved.
 This is a combined rate for recognition and registration.
 Read more about this under the section 'Costs of diploma recognition'.
 If you are registered in the specialist register for your specialization, we will be notified of this.
-Registering your specialization with your BIG registration is free of charge for you.
+Registering this specialization with your BIG registration is free of charge.

 All healthcare providers in the BIG register must re-register in the BIG register every five years.
 This is called 're-registration'.
-To be allowed to re-register you must meet the requirements.
-You must have actually worked a minimum number of hours in your profession.
-You also must have actually worked with patients during those hours.
+To be allowed to re-register you need to meet the requirements.
+You need to have worked a minimum number of hours in your profession.
+You also need to have worked with patients during those hours.
 If requested, you must also be able to prove (provide supporting documents) that you have worked these hours.
-This is checked on a sample bases.
+This is done through spot checks

 Have you not worked enough hours?
 It is then possible to re-register by obtaining a certain training certificate (PRC).